-When I was a kid and “I’m tired of counting blue cars” boredom set in, the bickering started up, and my parents’ patience wore out.
+When I was a kid and “I’m tired of counting blue cars,” boredom set in, the bickering started, and my parents’ patience wore out.
 I still remember my mother reaching her arm into backseat territory, blindly flailing the air in search of any body part on which she could demonstrate how she felt about our travel behavior.

-1. Lap desks.
-A great investment with a terrific cost-to-peace ratio.
-Soft pillow bottom rests easily on kids’ laps, while hard top provides a firm surface not only for drawing and writing but as a platform for princesses, miniature animals, super heroes and other imagination-inspiring toys.
-The provide a good snack-eating surface as well.
-Go basic by ordering from Target, Walmart or other discount outlets.
+An excellent investment with a terrific cost-to-peace ratio.
+Soft pillow bottom rests easily on kids’ laps, while the hard top provides a firm surface not only for drawing and writing but as a platform for princesses, miniature animals, superheroes, and other imagination-inspiring toys.
+They offer an excellent snack-eating surface as well.
+Go basic by ordering from Target, Walmart, or other discount outlets.

-4. Audio books.
-Not always easy to find a crowd-pleaser if the kids’ ages cover a wide spread, so bring along your audio players.
+Not always easy to find a crowd-pleaser if the kids’ ages cover a widespread, so bring along your audio players.
 If you only have one, beg or borrow so each child has his/her own.
-Today’s screen-spoiled kids might initially balk at being told to listen, but such is the power of a great book that if the kids are told “Listen for five minutes,” they’ll probably be hooked.
-Audio books are effective calmer-downers, so the time to whip them out is when the “He’s looking at me,” “She’s making that noise I hate” frequency and volume intensify.
-If the kids don’t stay focused, there’s a good chance they will be lulled into naps.
+Today’s screen-spoiled kids might initially balk at being told to listen, but such is the power of a great book if the kids are told, “Listen for five minutes.”
+They may end up liking it!
+Audiobooks are effective calmer-downers, so the time to whip them out is when the “He’s looking at me,” “She’s making that noise I hate” frequency and volume intensify.
+If the kids don’t stay focused, there’s a good chance the audiobooks will lull them into naps.
 That is a good thing.

-7. Have each child pack a “keep busy” bag of his or her own.
+Have each child pack a “keep busy” bag.
 It is amazing how things we as parents and grandparents would never choose provide long-time entertainment.
 My granddaughter played with two tiny animals for a full 45 minutes.
 They both could have fit in a shot glass.
-Would I have picked them from the baskets of things she plays with.
+Would I have picked those toys?
 Not on a bet.

-8. At each stop, buy postcards.
-Kids of school age can write them to friends and relatives and mail them home along the way.
+At each stop, buy postcards.
+Kids of school-age can write them to friends and relatives and mail them home along the way.